ShardMC/arte/README-hangar.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Put your resource pack source (not zipped) in the `arte/resourcepack/` folder and run `/arte reload`.
+Put your resource pack source (not zipped) in the `plugins/arte/resourcepack/` folder and run `/arte reload`.
-> Note: Arte folder can be different depending on your server!
-If you use Fabric or Quilt, it's folder will be in server's folder.
-> If you use Spigot, then arte's folder will be located in `plugins/arte/`.

 _For more examples, please refer to the [Documentation](https://thegridsmp.github.io/projects/)._